shaneholloman/open-source-stack/README.md

 - **Biome**: Biome statically analyzes your code to find issues and formats your code with a consistent, opinionated style.
 - **GitHub Actions**: Automate your workflow from idea to production.
 - **tsup** - Zero-config bundler for tiny TypeScript libraries.
+- **Changeset** - A way to manage your versioning and changelog with a focus on monorepos.
+- **pnpm workspaces** - A way to manage multiple packages in a single repository.

 ## Features